surveycto/scto-encryption/docs/crypto.md

 Use this Python module to encrypt data.

-If you want to encrypt a whole CSV file, we recommend using the [csv_encrypt](csv_encrypt.md) package as well.
+If you want to encrypt the data in a CSV file, we recommend using the [csv_encrypt](csv_encrypt.md) package as well.

 **Table of contents**